CASEYGUNGEON/Team-4-Project-2/README.md

 ##Potlucks
-Create a Potluck if logged into account:
-* Potlucks require:
+Created Potlucks require:
-  * User to be logged in before any can be created
 * A provided date and time that must not be within an hour of another potluck or before the current time.
+* A logged in user
 * Selecting between Public/Private, a private Potluck will not be seen on the main page instead, the owner must provide a link that when clicked, takes you to the potluck item list.
   * The owner is provided a link regardless of whether the potluck is public or private.

+Also Created:
+- PotluckId (Primary Key)

 The User can:
-* View public potlucks, even if not logged in
 * Edit a Potluck Date/Time unless within an hour of an existing potluck if the User is the owner.
 * Have the Ability to delete a potluck if the user is creator of said potluck.
-* Create Items for potlucks, even if the user is not logged into an account/not the potluck creator.
-  * If a guest/not logged in, the user provides a name for the Supplier slot.
-  * If the user is logged in, the supplier slot is filled in with the user's username.
-* Remove items from potlucks if the User is the owner.

 ##Items
-Create items within the Potluck: <br>
-Items require to create:
+Created Items require:
 * Description/Name of Item
-* Status
+* Status of
   * Wanted
   * Needed
   * Fulfilled
+* An Existing Potluck/PotluckId

+Also Created:
-*
+* ItemId (Primary Key)

+The User Can:
+* Create Items for potlucks, even if the user is not logged into an account/not the potluck creator.
+* If a guest/not logged in, the user provides a name for the Supplier slot.
+* If the user is logged in, the supplier slot is filled in with the user's username.
+* Remove items from potlucks if the User is the owner.